John Beauchamp (Plymouth Company): Career

-In 1633 John Beauchamp and James Sherley took a lease together on a house on an estate in Clapham called Brick Place, later named Clapham Place, described in detail by Timothy Walker in his book "The Clapham Saints" published in 2016.
+In 1633 John Beauchamp and James Sherley took a lease together on a house on an estate in Clapham called Brick Place, later named Clapham Place.
 In 1633 Beauchamp was serving in local government in Walbroke Ward.
 Alice, his daughter also lived at Clapham, where she may have met John Doggett.
 In 1633, the Undertakers in the Plymouth Colony allocated tracts in the Scituate area to the English Partners, promised to them in 1627.
 Timothy Hatherley became a resident of Scituate, and bought out the shares of Beauchamp and Andrews, evidenced by a document of 1646.